PXL-IT-NET/Guts-DotNetAdvanced/Chapter2_WPF_Controls/README.md

 Do all of this **purely in XAML**.
 Do not change MainWindow.xaml.cs.

-## Exercie 3 (TODO)
+## Exercie 3
-Creëer een WPF applicatie zoals in volgende schermafbeelding:

-Wanneer er op de Grow button wordt geklikt, en de Grow button blijft ingedrukt, blijft de gele rectangle met 10 pixels in de breedte groeien.
-Wanneer de Shrink knop blijft ingehouden blijft de gele rectangle met 10 pixels verkleinen.
-Gebruik hiervoor een RepeatButton.
+Create an application that looks like the image below:

+![alt text][img_exercise3]

+When the *Grow* button is pressed and the button keeps being pressed down, then the rectangle keeps growing 10 pixels in width.
+When the *Shrink* button is pressed and the button keeps being pressed down, then the rectangle keeps shrinking 10 pixels in width.
+Position the rectangle in a canvas.
+Make sure the width of the rectangle does not shrink below zero.
+Also make sure the width of the rectangle does not exceed the edge of the canvas.

+Tip: use instances of *RepeatButton*.

 ## Exercie 4 (TODO)
 Creëer volgende WPF applicatie: